GenRight Tube Fenders Are Made in the U.S.A!

 Aluminum is one third the weight of steel and provides one third of the sheer material strength.
-We engineer our aluminum tube fenders to have the greatest strength possible that we can get out of the material, and still keep it light enough to be a practical choice.
+We engineer our aluminum tube fenders to have the greatest strength possible that we can get out of the material, while keeping the fender light enough to be a practical choice.

-Aluminum is typically more expensive than steel Jeep parts, and because it is a softer metal it will get damaged easier.
+Aluminum parts are typically more expensive than steel Jeep parts, and because aluminum is a softer metal it will get damaged easier.
 If you rub an aluminum fender against a rock face, the fender will hold together but become gnarled.

 It is important to know where aluminium jeep tube fenders are best used.

-Tube fenders made of aluminum are a better option for offroaders that are looking to go on light to moderate Jeeping trails, or get the offroad rig look while not sacrificing MPG.
+Tube fenders made of aluminum are a better option for off-roaders that are looking to go on light to moderate Jeeping trails, or get the off-road look while not sacrificing MPG.
 If you aren't going to be falling into and grinding on hard rocks then we recommend using aluminum fenders.

-Another benefit that aluminum has over steel is that they don't need to be painted.
+Another benefit that aluminum has over steel is that it doesn't need to be painted.